Customer Experience

 Wholly-Owned Subsidiary

 Another way large businesses invest is to set up a wholly-owned subsidiary.
-With a wholly-owned subsidiary, a local business is entirely under the parent company’s control, running under the same brand or another name that may be chosen.
+A local business is owned by a parent company.
+It operates under the same brand or a different name chosen by the parent company.

-A subsidiary can be created from scratch, but buying a local business outright is often easier than turning it into a new subsidiary.
+Creating a subsidiary from scratch is possible.
+However, it is often easier to purchase a local business rather than starting a new subsidiary.
 This model has the same pros and cons as direct foreign investment.
-The primary difference is that you have greater control over operations on the ground, as the parent company manages the subsidiary.
+You have more control on the ground when the parent company manages the subsidiary.

 Green-field Investment